matsunagalab/tutorial_hmm/README.md

 julia> using MDToolbox
 ```

-Moreover, in order to use julia in Jupyter, IJulia package needs to be installed:
+In order to use julia in Jupyter, IJulia package needs to be installed:

 ```
 $ julia